 Which brings me to today!
 I’ve been working on a pixel editor for far, far too long a little while, and finally got around to putting together an icon for it.
 I’m doing it all in code with pretty simple, straightforward Core Graphics calls.
 It might not be all that optimal, but it lets me specify sizes and point/pixel scaling at whim, which makes editing and regenerating all my icons at all required sizes remarkably painless.

 I’m not an artist.
 Really, really.
-Despite my not-best-efforts, I’m still not any good at, well, drawing, or sketching, or pixel-art-ing.
+Despite my not-very-good best efforts, I’m still not any good at drawing, or sketching, or pixel-art-ing.
 For The Dungeon, I pretty much used the Roguelike Tiles as best I could, and found pre-made GUI art elsewhere.
 I did some of the in-game UI border art in Photoshop, but it’s all pretty much not-me.

-For Panic Attack, at first, I used a few things from subtlepatterns.com, but eventually decided the backgrounds kind of clashed - so, I made my own.
+For Panic Attack, initially, I used a few things from Subtle Patterns, but eventually decided the backgrounds kind of clashed - so, I made my own.
 Not in Photoshop, though.
 Still not an artist, remember?
 Instead, I rendered graphics myself, procedurally.
 The non-pixel-art in-game styles are, actually, all rendered procedurally too.
 (For those keeping track, those styles are Default, Seven, and Seven Symbols).
 Up until Block Party and Block Symbols, Seven was actually my favorite style.